UMD-Electron-Ring/UMER_MagnetDesigner/README.txt

     1. Run OctoDesign_v5.m
     2. Run PCBdesign_v1r2.m
     3. Open Cadsoft EAGLE.
 Create a new board (File -> New -> Board).
     4. In the "Board" window, File -> Execute Script.
-Choose testMacro.scr in this directory.
+Choose BoardMacro.scr in this directory.
     5. To generate the NSF logo on the PCB, execute the LogoMacroPCB.scr script (File -> Execute Script).

     Once Satisfied with the design: